graphul-rs/graphul/README.md

         (StatusCode::CREATED, "post handler").into_response()
     }

-    // you can use put, delete, head, path and trace
+    // you can use put, delete, head, patch and trace }
-}